Whitney Plantation Historic District: Overview

 The plantation was a 1500 acre property.
 Today, 200 acre are occupied by the museum and historic district complex.
 It opened to the public for the first time in December 2014.
 The museum was founded by John Cummings, a trial attorney from New Orleans who spent more than $10 million of his own fortune on this long-term project.
 He worked on it for 20 years.
 The grounds contain several memorial sites dedicated to the more than 100,000 men, women, and children who were enslaved in Louisiana.
 Original art commissioned by Cummings, including life-size sculptures of children, was added to help tell the history of slavery.
 The sculptures are representative of people born into slavery before the Civil War.
 Mr. Cummings donated the entirety of the museum and land to a non-profit known as the Whitney Plantation Museum (landowner of the site) in 2019.
 The director of research is Dr. Ibrahima Seck, a Senegalese scholar specializing in the history of slavery.

 Many survivors were interviewed as adults for the Federal Writers' Project during the Great Depression in the 1930s.
 These oral histories of hundreds of the last survivors of slavery in the United States were collected and published by the federal government to preserve their stories.
 The transcripts and some audio recordings are held by the Library of Congress.
 According to a writer for The Guardian, the Whitney plantation is known for "memorializing slavery and honoring enslaved people", in contrast to other plantations that are "used as sites for weddings or other lighthearted forms of tourism".

 In February 2025, the United States National Park Service withdrew an application to recognize the plantation as a national landmark after the Louisiana Department of Environmental Quality requested that the application be denied.
-A federal grant was also denied as a result of the Trump adminstration's cuts to DEI-related programs.
+A federal grant was also denied as a result of the Trump administration's cuts to DEI-related programs.
 The $55,000 in funding was intended to be used for an exhibit about resistance to the practice of slavery.